This is a different post than I usually write.

-So, ADHDers.
-In a nutshell, convenience, risk-aversion and immediate gratification all encourage Resistance.
+So, ADHDers, convenience, risk-aversion, and immediate gratification all encourage Resistance.
 Is Resistance killing your financial independence plan?
 What about your anniversary trip to Thailand?
 Or the plan to fix up the starter house and get it ready for sale?
 What about the master’s degree in Psychology so you can help others with ADHD?

 The constant inaction in our life (dishes, beds unmade, ordering food instead of cooking) builds Resistance.